 On Form EOIR-29, you will need to clearly state the reasons you believe that the B.I.A. should grant your appeal and why USCIS is wrong in its belief that the marriage is fraudulent.
 The B.I.A. can deny the appeal if you don't give specific reasons to support your claim that USCIS's decision was a mistake.

 While the form provides only a small space in which to type a few sentences, you do have the option of attaching pages and additional evidence.
-This is highly recommended, because you will need to include plenty of information in order to convince the B.I.A. that the immigration officer was wrong to find fraud in your I-130 petition.
+This is highly recommended, because you will need to convince the B.I.A. that the immigration officer was wrong to find fraud in your I-130 petition.

 If, for example, the denial decision questioned whether you and your spouse live together or whether you share financial assets, then you should provide relevant evidence that you may not have included previously or that has just become available.
 This could include such items as IRS and state-government certified transcripts of income tax returns (filed jointly or from the same address), detailed and up-to-date monthly bank statements for joint accounts showing that you and your spouse are actively sharing finances, a signed copy of a residential lease by all parties including the landlord with an accompanying affidavit from the landlord affirming knowledge that you two are residing together, and, if you own property with your spouse, proof of joint ownership with mortgage statements showing both names and a copy of the deed.

-While there is an option on the EOIR-29 to request an oral argument – in other words, a live, in-person hearing -- the B.I.A. rarely schedules oral arguments.
+While there is an option on the EOIR-29 to request an oral argument (a live, in-person hearing), the B.I.A. rarely schedules oral arguments.
 Therefore, you must convince the B.I.A. through your written arguments that the marriage is not fraudulent.
-It’s best to submit your written brief along with the appeal, but if you are running out of time, file the appeal form and then submit a brief later, within 21 days.
+It's best to submit your written brief along with the appeal, but if you are running out of time, file the appeal form and then submit a brief later, within 21 days.
 This will give you a better opportunity to fully detail your arguments as to why the marriage is bona fide or real.

 When an immigrant files an appeal, USCIS has several choices to make on how it will respond.
 USCIS staff attorneys may, in some cases, answer the appeal with a detailed written legal brief of their own, stating the agency's case.